— Please tell me a bit about the history of Palácio Belmonte. What was the inspiration to open it to the public as a boutique hotel?

 We try to provide our guests with the highest level of exclusivity and ‘a la carte’ services.
 Palácio Belmonte’s concierges and butlers bring our guests an insider’s knowledge of Lisbon and Portugal in general.”

-— Please tell us a bit about the facilities, the rooms and the gardens.
+— Please tell us a bit about the facilities, the hotel rooms and the gardens.

 Outside, the beautiful black marble swimming pool is surrounded by lush gardens, totally redesigned on five levels and planted according to organic principles.
 Palácio Belmonte has its own organic ‘pottager’, orange trees, and scented herbs among other local plants.”